Airborne Seeds and Invisible Roots: The Poetry of Floating Agriculture

 Memory of Soil

-Their DNA carries the memory of earth: the pull downward, the feel of worms brushing roots, the damp kiss of clay.
-Floating farms, then, are not erasures but reinterpretations.
+Their DNA carries the memory of earth: the pull downward, the feel of worms brushing roots, and that damp kiss of clay.
+Floating farms, are not erasures of the past but reinterpretations.
+Nothing in the life continues on without being forged by their past.
+Plants are simply no exception.

-They are like poems translated into a new language…the same essence, but rearranged.
+They are like movies translated into a new language…the same essence, but rearranged in odd ways sometimes.

-They do not forget soil, but they learn to sing in a higher register, trading the bass notes of mud for the treble of mist.
+They do not forget soil, but they learn to sing in a higher register, trading the bass notes of mud for the treble of mist, or English for Korean.
+It makes no difference to these plants, like all of us, they learn to adapt.

-To watch roots dangling freely, shimmering with droplets, is to realize that life does not always need to be anchored.
+I imagine it would be pretty interesting to watch roots dangling freely, shimmering with droplets, and realize that life does not always need to be anchored.

-Perhaps the very idea of “groundedness” is more myth than necessity…perhaps what we need is not firmer soil, but better balance.
+Perhaps the very idea of “groundedness” is more myth than necessity…maybe what we need is not better soil, but better balance.
+Or, maybe the plants will lose their little minds a bit and crave walking barefoot in the grass…or maybe that’s just me.

 What Comes After Grounding

-This is just the first stanza.
-As we grow, we will ask:
+This is just the first bit of experimentation, as we grow these plants, we’ll ask:

 Can heavier plants levitate?